vic-ma/howtodismantle.github.io/_posts/2025-04-26-Breaking-the-Ice-How-SAP-Integration-Suite-and-Peakboard-Hub-Became-Best-Friends.md

 ![image](/assets/2025-04-26/060.png)

-## Add a header with our access token.
+## Add a header with our access token

 We add an `Authorization` header, in order to authenticate our API calls.
 We set the header to `Bearer`, combined with our access token.

 ![image](/assets/2025-04-26/070.png)

-For the body we use the JSON that is needed to feed the Peakboard Hub API.
-In our table we will store four values: "FromLocation", "ToLocation" is the router of the transfer order, "MaterialNo" the Product to be moved, and "Quantity" the amount of products.
-The actual value are taken from the headers by using an expression (e.g. "${header.FromLocation}").
-So the caller of this integration flow can submit his values just by adding this to the query string of the URL later.
+## Set request body

+Our request body needs to be a JSON string with the data that we want to store in the Peakboard Hub table.
+There are four values we need:
+* `FromLocation`
+* `ToLocation`
+* `MaterialNo`
+* `Quantity`

+We get these values from the headers of the request sent to our integration flow.
+This means that the caller of this integration flow can submit their values by putting them into the query string of their API call.

 ![image](/assets/2025-04-26/080.png)